5 Things Parents and Teens Need to Know About Supplements

 Has your young athlete expressed an interest in using nutritional supplements to improve athletic performance?
 Aggressive marketing from the supplement industry has adults and kids convinced they need supplements to perform at their best, but there are some important considerations parents need to keep in mind when talking to young athletes about supplement use.

-Whereas medications are rigorously tested and regulated to ensure they are safe and contain appropriate ingredients, the Federal Drug Administration does not regulate the nutritional supplement industry.
-This means everything from vitamins to protein powders and herbal supplements are less rigorously tested for efficacy and safety.
+Whereas medications are rigorously tested and regulated to ensure they are safe and effective, the Federal Drug Administration does not regulate the nutritional supplements the same way.
+Dietary supplements are assumed to be safe.
+The FDA only steps in when people get sick from a product.
 Supplements may contain ingredients not listed on the label, may not contain inconsistent amounts of specific ingredients, and may even contain prohibited substances considered performance enhancing drugs.

-The active ingredients in many “fat burners” and energy supplements are powerful stimulants, including caffeine and caffeine-containing ingredients including guarana, green tea extract, yerba mate, kola nut, and cocoa nut.
-Overuse of stimulants can lead to nervousness, jitteriness, nausea, and even heart arrhythmia.
-The American Academy of Pediatrics recommends children under the age of 12 should not consume caffeine, and that adolescents older than 12 should limit caffeine intake to 85-100mg/day.
+The reason why energy drinks or pre-workout products “work” is because they contain stimulants.
+Caffeine is a common ingredient in such products.
+Because caffeine is so common in our society most people have a pretty good sense of how caffeine affects them, and they can make an informed judgement about using caffeine.
+However, just because caffeine is commonplace doesn’t mean that it should be taken lightly.
+The American Academy of Pediatrics recommends children under the age of 12 should not consume caffeine AT ALL, and that adolescents older than 12 should limit caffeine intake to 85-100mg/day.
 For perspective, some energy drinks contain 250mg of caffeine per serving and are often packaged to contain multiple servings in a single container.

-The choice to rely on supplements instead of or in addition to real food, hard work, rest, and proper nutrition encourage young people to look for the ‘easy way’ rather than the ‘right way’.
+The choice to rely on supplements instead of real food, hard work, rest, and proper nutrition may lead young people to conclude that there is a silver bullet r a magic fix for health.
+They may look for the ‘easy way’ rather than the ‘right way’.
 Being an athlete requires discipline, commitment, and hard work.
-Eating right takes time and focus, but delivers great benefits in terms of complete nutrition and healthy eating habits that can last a lifetime.
+Eating right takes time and planning, but delivers great benefits in terms of complete nutrition and healthy eating habits that can last a lifetime.

 Supplements Are Largely Unnecessary for Youth Sports